 Dam 1 was an iron ore mining tailings dam which was decommissioned in 2015.
 The dam has a capacity of 11.7m m3 and when it was breached, contained silica.
 “Basically, it is soil,” said Schvartsman.

-In comparison with the 2015 Samarco Mariana dam collapse, the environmental effects of this breach are expected to be minimal.
-Mariana collapsed due to design flaws, and caused a mudslide which buried villages and homes, killing 19 and polluting local water supplies.
+In comparison with the 2015 Samarco dam collapse, the environmental effects of this breach are expected to be minimal.
+Fundão, which was located in Mariana, Minas Gerais, Brazil, collapsed due to design flaws.
+The failure caused a mudslide which buried villages and homes, killing 19 and polluting local water supplies.
 Miner Samarco is jointly owned by BHP Billiton and Vale.

 There were sirens in place at Dam 1 and when asked if they had worked, Vale CEO Fabio Schvartsman said: “Not even we know.
 Probably they worked but because it happened so fast, it was ineffective.
 The breach was too violent, too fast.”